ADVANCED LEVEL COURSE

 The C Mixolydian suits practise over ‘Rock And Roll’ by The Velvet Underground.

-SEE HERE the Locrian Mode for an A Minor b5 Chord which is the last of the basic seven Modes and can be shifted up or down the fretboard for other commencing Minor b5 Chords (but rarely used).
+SEE HERE the Locrian Mode for an A Minor b5 chord which is the last of the basic seven Modes and can be shifted up or down the fretboard for other commencing Minor b5 chords (but rarely used).

-PRACTISE will be more effective with Backing Videos in MEMBERS Section after Sign Up.
+PRACTISE will be more effective with Backing Videos in MEMBERS section after Sign Up.

 Lesson 3

-SECOND METHOD for FINDING THE MODE
+SECOND METHOD for finding the MODE

-Remember that a Chord Progression can sometimes contain Chords that only require a change of Mode in the same Scale Position before returning to the commencing Chord Mode.
+Remember that a commencing Mode can continue through a Chord Progression unless it contains a chord that may only require a change of Mode before returning to the commencing chord Mode.

 Lesson 4

-MAJOR V and MAJOR III CHORD Scales
+MAJOR V and MAJOR III chord scales

-The commencing Mode can usually remain unchanged throughout a piece unless the Mode changes, but often a special Major Chord is encountered requiring a slight modification to one Note in the Scale Shape for its duration.
+The commencing Mode can usually remain unchanged throughout a piece unless the Mode changes, but often a ‘special Major chord is encountered requiring a slight modification to one Note in the Scale Shape for its duration.

-These special Major Chords are called Major V (Major Fifth) and Major III (Major Three) Chords.
+These special Major chords are called Major V (Major Fifth) and Major III (Major Three) chords.

-Thereafter the full Scales can be applied.
+Thereafter the full scales below can be applied.

-SEE HERE the modified Pentatonic Scales for a special E Major V Chord after a commencing Chord of A Minor and a special E Major III Chord after a commencing Chord of C Major.
+SEE HERE the modified Pentatonic scales for a special E Major V chord after a commencing chord of A Minor and a special E Major III chord after a commencing chord of C Major.

-These Scale Shapes can be shifted up or down the fretboard for other commencing Chords.
+(These Scale Shapes can be shifted up or down the fretboard for other commencing chords).

 The A Harmonic Minor suits the E Major in ‘House Of The Rising Sun’ by The Animals.